diegoperini/diegoperini.github.com/_posts/2014-11-25-id-rather-do-it-for-myself-part-1.md

 I don't think I like competitions when they don't test both skills and hard work at the same time.
 Skills are hard to discover.
 You can't basically know that you are good at something before trying to do it for the first time.
 The fundamental approach of this discovery process comes with the fact that required amount of these trials may often be quite large.
 Boredom is a powerful obstacle, even if you manage to find the thing you are looking for.
 It is not possible to make a profession out of a skill before working hard on it.
 This is a spoiler I luckily managed to deduce by simply, reading news.
 Exceptional people don't become news before making something ground breaking.
 The more readings/watchings I do, the more I find out that each one of these people initially spent their time with activities that are extremely boring.

 Cool!
-Let's put that into "TODO LIST of my life" as first entry.
+Let's put that into the "TODO LIST of my life" as first entry.

 **"Spot the least boring skill of yours and learn not to get bored when you work on it."**